-A mother unexpectedly passes away and her 13 year old son wants to continue to live with his step-father, contrary to the biological fathers wishes.
+A parenting order in the case where mother unexpectedly passes away and her 13 year old son wants to continue to live with his step-father, contrary to the biological fathers wishes.
 What should happen?

 The Family Law Act provides that a parenting order may be applied for by:

 - A parent;

 - The child;

 - Any other person concerned with the care, welfare or development of a child.

 This final and broad category can include any number of persons who might have such a level of involvement in a child’s life.
 One such category of people, includes step-parents.
 Clearly, a step-parent who has had an active involvement in raising a child will be considered a person concerned with that child’s welfare, and will be able to apply to the court for parenting orders in their favour.

 In a recent tragic case, a mother passed away in a car accident.
 Both the biological father and the step-father sought opposing orders for the child to live with them.
 The child had previously been living with the mother and the step-father for a number of years, and his half-siblings also lived in the house.
 He spent regular time with his father, who live in another State.